-DATE SENTENCE COMMENCES:
+DATE SENTENCE COMMENCES: (Revised 06/29/2024)

 "Date Sentence Commences" is the date that the sentence of confinement begins.
-This entry is needed only if the court executed the sentence or did not place the defendant on deferred adjudication or community supervision.
-A sentence is executed if the defendant is taken into custody on the sentence, or given a designated date and time to report to the place of confinement to begin the sentence.
+Complete this entry only if the court executed the sentence.
+A sentence is executed if the defendant is taken immediately into custody to begin serving the sentence or given a certain date and time to report to jail to begin serving the sentence.
+DO NOT ENTER A DATE IF THE COURT PLACED THE DEFENDANT ON COMMUNITY SUPERVISION, INCLUDING DEFFERED ADJUDICATION COMMUNITY SUPERVISION.